acse-ota19/acse-9-independent-research-project-LCS18/README.md

 * Family, friends and fellow interns for their moral support

 ## License
-This project is licensed under the MIT license - check file for more details.
+This project is licensed under the MIT license - check LICENSE file for more details.